NZPIEFACE/snake/README.md

   - Multithreading
     - Using multithreading for input and logic would probably work a lot better than leaving everything to the same thread.
+      - This fucks with the current output method way too much.
+It takes too long to update to use a while(1) loop properly without fucking everything over.
+That, and also output is de-synced from inputs and logic, so sometimes the Snake's tail isn't printed since it's already been moved to the head while the screen was printing.

 - Inefficiencies
   - Frame output is inefficient.